YungTeto/Simple-Algorithm-Visuzalizer/README.md

 # Simple-Algorithm-Visuzalizer
-A simple sorting algorithm visualizer to practice implementing a GUI in Java
+A simple sorting algorithm visualizer to practice implementing a GUI in Java.